Weapons and Armor

 Starknife: From a central metal ring, four tapering metal blades extend like points on a compass rose.
 A wielder can stab with the starknife or throw it.

 Strike, Unarmed: A Medium character deals 1d3 points of nonlethal damage with an unarmed strike.
 A Small character deals 1d2 points of nonlethal damage.
-Unarmed strikes are natural attacks that inflict nonlethan damage.
+Unarmed strikes are natural attacks that inflict nonlethal damage.
 A monk can choose to deal lethal or nonlethal damage with unarmed strikes, and monks can treat unarmed strikes as both natural and manufactured weapons.

 Sword, Bastard: A bastard sword is about 4 feet in length, making it too large to use in one hand without special training; thus, it is an exotic weapon.
 A character can use a bastard sword two-handed as a martial weapon.